The isoperimetric problem on Riemannian manifolds via Gromov-Hausdorff asymptotic analysis: Introduction

 We will notice in \cref{prop:C0Asymp} that, as a consequence of standard comparison theorems, a complete Riemannian manifold $(M^n,g)$ for which the injectivity radius diverges to $+\infty$ and the sectional curvature converges to $k\in\mathbb R$ at infinity, is GH-asymptotic (actually even $C^0$-asymptotic, see \cref{rem:GHandC0}) to the simply connected model of constant sectional curvature $k$ and dimension $n$.
 Hence, if on a manifold satisfying the latter assumption we have a lower bound $\ric\geq (n-1)k$ outside a compact set, \cref{thm:MainRicNcGHIntro} applies and we get the existence of isoperimetric regions for any volume.
-This is the case, for example, of ALE gravitational instantons and of the class of warped products described in \cref{rem:Warped}, which contains, for example, the Bryant type solitons (see \cite[Chapter 4, Section 6]{chow-ricci} and references therein).
+This is the case, for example, of ALE gravitational instantons (see \cite{Minerbe} and references therein for an account) and of the class of warped products described in \cref{rem:Warped}, which contains, for example, the Bryant type solitons (see \cite[Chapter 4, Section 6]{chow-ricci} and references therein) and many other explicit solitons as those produced in \cite{CatinoMazzieri}.
 Moreover, the combination with a fundamental estimate on the injectivity radius \cite{CheegerGromovTaylor} enables us to show that nonnegatively Ricci curved manifolds with asymptotically vanishing sectional curvature (\cref{def:AVSC}) and Euclidean volume growth, that is, $\mathrm{vol}(B_r(p)) \geq C r^n$ for some positive constant $C$ uniform in $p$, possess isoperimetric regions for any volume (see \cref{cor:AVR}).
 Such class of manifolds is quite rich, as it contains, for example, Perelman's examples of manifolds with non-unique asymptotic cones at infinity, see \cite{PerelmanExampleCones} and \cite[Section 8]{ChCo1}.
 Also, this class of manifolds naturally encompasses the case of manifolds with nonnegative Ricci curvature that are $C^{2, \alpha}$-asymptotically conical, for which the existence and the description of isoperimetric regions for large volumes were investigated in \cite{ChodoshEichmairVolkmann17}, see \cref{rem:AsymptoticallyEuclideanAndConical}.
 Since, by \cref{thm:MainRicNcGHIntro}, the Ricci curvature suffices to be nonnegatively defined just outside of a compact set, compact perturbations of the above described metrics still enjoy existence of isoperimetric sets for any volume.